Extreme Risk Protection Order (ERPO) laws

 Learn more about societal rules and power by viewing our model of health.

 Extreme Risk Protection Order (ERPO) laws, also called red flag laws, temporarily restrict firearm access for individuals who are at risk of harming themselves or others.
 Typically, family members or law enforcement officers petition a civil court for an ERPO, requesting the removal of firearms or prohibiting firearm purchases for an individual.
 Individuals who are at risk of harming themselves or others are known in petitions as “respondents”.
-A judge reviews the petitioner’s evidence, including proof of threats or acts of violence or severe mental health conditions linked to violent behavior, and issues an order.
+A judge reviews the petitioner’s evidence, including proof of threats, acts of violence, or other behaviors that may indicate risk of harm to self or others, and may issue an order depending on their findings.
 Firearms currently in the possession of the respondent are held by authorities while the order is active.
 The specific criteria for who can file a petition and the duration and type of order vary by state: some states, for example, have expanded eligible petitioners to mental health professionals and school administrators1, 2.

 What could this strategy improve?